influxdata/giraffe/giraffe/README.md

   - "linear" scaling means the same distance between ticks represents the same increase in value.
   - "log" (logarithmic) scaling means the same distance between ticks can represent an exponential increase in value, used as a way to display data with a very wide range of values in a compact space.

+- :warning: When using `xDomain`, `onSetXDomain` or `onResetXDomain` all three must be set or neither of them will work

 - **xDomain**: _array[min, max].
 Optional._ The x domain of the plot can be explicitly set with numbers denoting a minimum and a maximum value for the x-axis.
 If this option is passed, both _min_ and _max_ are required to be numbers, making the `<Plot>` operate in a "controlled" mode, where it always uses the passed x domain to set the minimum and maximum value of the x-axis.
 Any brush interaction with the `<Plot>` that should change the x domain will call the `onSetXDomain` option when the component is in controlled mode.
 Double clicking the plot will call `onResetXDomain`.
 If the `xDomain` option is not passed, then the component is "uncontrolled".
 It will compute, set, and reset the `xDomain` automatically.

 - **onSetXDomain**: _function(array[min, max]).
 Optional._ See above regarding **xDomain**.

 - **onResetXDomain**: _function().
 Optional._ See above regarding **xDomain**.

+- :warning: When using `yDomain`, `onSetYDomain` or `onResetYDomain` all three must be set or neither of them will work

 - **yDomain**: _array[min, max].
 Optional._ The y domain of the plot can be explicitly set with numbers denoting a minimum and a maximum value for the y-axis.
 If this option is passed, both _min_ and _max_ are required to be numbers, making the `<Plot>` operate in a "controlled" mode, where it always uses the passed y domain.
 Any brush interaction with the `<Plot>` that should change the y domain will call the `onSetYDomain` option when the component is in controlled mode.
 Double clicking the plot will call `onResetYDomain`.
 If the `yDomain` option is not passed, then the component is "uncontrolled".
 It will compute, set, and reset the `yDomain` automatically.